 Apr.
 24, 2020

-Women’s and Gender Studies is thrilled to announce the winners for the 2020 Susan Ford Wiltshire Awards.
+Gender and Sexuality Studies is thrilled to announce the winners for the 2020 Susan Ford Wiltshire Awards.

 The undergraduate student award goes to Meilan Lu for the essay, “Old Father, Old Artificer: Female Sexuality and Male Authorship in Les Fleurs du mal and A Portrait of the Artist as a Young Man.”